It's come to my attention that there is a little bit of confusion when it comes to pronoun use in Swahili. First, the basics:

 - 2nd person (pl) and 3rd person (pl) share the same infix.
 Typically more context is needed to distinguish which one applies

 For the verb 'to be' i.e. 'ni', these pronouns are used as they appear above, e.g. 'Mimi ni mpishi' - 'I am a cook/chef'

-However, it is not necessary to include the pronouns mimi, wewe, yeye and their plural form in sentences when using other verbs, as the verbs following them will contain the pronoun prefix i.e. instead of saying Mimi nitakupigia wewe simu, which is essentially saying 'I I will call you you', one would say
+Note: it is not necessary to include the pronouns mimi, wewe, yeye and their plural form in sentences when referring to the subject, as the verbs following them will contain the pronoun prefix i.e. instead of saying Mimi nitakupigia wewe simu, which is essentially saying 'I I will call you you', one would say

 If you're just starting out, something like 'Umechoka' does constitute a complete sentence.
 It breaks down in the order of: subject pronoun prefix - tense infix - object pronoun infix (optional) - conjugated verb stem.
 So 'Umechoka' breaks down to

 U- (subject pronoun prefix for you, singular)

 -choka (stem verb for 'kuchoka', i.e. 'to be tired', in the conjugation 'to do').

 I hope this clarified the concept, and do comment below if you have questions (on anything)!
 Happy learning :)